ntop/ntopng/doc/src/basic_concepts/alerts.rst

 - "Packet drops of an interface exceeds a given percentage of the total number of monitored packets"
 - "The total traffic originated at a network exceeds a certain threshold"

-Thresholds can be configured for:

-- Local hosts
-- Interfaces
-- Local networks

-ntopng :ref:`WebUIUserScripts` perform the evaluation of thresholds periodically at predefined time intervals:
+ntopng :ref:`WebUIUserScripts` perform the evaluation of thresholds periodically, at predefined time intervals:

 - Every minute
 - Every 5 minutes